-Join us at the Michigan Summer Program in Cognition & Early Development, Department of Psychology, University of Michigan, Ann Arbor
+The Michigan Summer Program in Cognition & Early Development, Department of Psychology, University of Michigan, Ann Arbor

-We are seeking motivated students to participate first hand in developmental psychological research.
+We train motivated students to participate first hand in developmental psychological research.
 Our research aims to understand the cognitive and social foundation of young children’s behavior, including how children think about the minds of others, how they cooperate, and how language shapes their thinking.
 We invite both UM and non-UM students to apply!

 This is a cooperation of three laboratories by Dr. Susan Gelman, Dr. Felix Warneken, and Dr. Henry Wellman.
 To learn more about our research, please click the links below: